mathfirst/mathfirst.github.io/_publications/2023-09-30-A proof for a generalization of the inequality from the 42nd International Mathematical Olympiad.md

 [Download paper here](http://viXra.org/abs/2311.0007)

 Recommended citation: Youming Zhao.
 (2023).
 "A proof for a generalization of the inequality from the 42nd International Mathematical Olympiad." <i>Current Research in Statistics and Mathematics</i>.

+Credit: Thank Ruihan Guo for proofreading the manuscript.